Frzk/cautious-octo-robot/README.md

 used and served as the application.
 Otherwise, the buildpack fails.

-If `WAR_PATH` is not set, the buildpack falls back to checking if a .war file exists at the root of the project and uses it if it does exist.
+If `WAR_PATH` is not set, the buildpack falls back to checking if a .war file exists somewhere and uses the first one, if any.

-If you want to use a .war file stored at the root of your application, we advise to unset the `WAR_PATH` environment variable and let the platform do its magic.

 ### Deployment Workflow